RACV Logo

 Day 3: Tskhaltubo/ Kutaisi

 This morning, you’ll travel like the locals and hop on a public bus to Tskhaltubo – the Soviet ghost town home to some abandoned sanatoriums.
 Wander some of the empty halls and rooms that seem straight out of an apocalyptic movie, featuring decorated ceilings, grand pillars, huge staircases and lots of graffiti.
-This atmosphere also makes for some great photos!
-After, you’ll visit a family winery to learn about the traditional way of making Georgian wine – one of the oldest wine-making countries in the world and enjoy a wine tasting.
+This atmosphere also makes for some great photos.
+After, you’ll visit a family winery to learn about the traditional way of making Georgian wine (this is one of the oldest wine-making countries in the world) and enjoy a wine tasting.
 This afternoon, return to Kutaisi for some free time.
 Your dinner tonight will be at your family-owned hotel to enjoy some fantastic local flavors.

 Day 4: Borjomi/ Akhaltsikhe

 Drive to Akhaltsikhe today, stopping along the way in Borjomi – famous for its naturally fizzy mineral water.
 Take a short walk with your leader to the mineral springs and maybe grab some lunch while you’re here.
 Continue the journey to Akhaltsikhe, arriving in the mid-afternoon.
-When you arrive, you’ll get your bearings with your local leader on an orientation walk.
+When you arrive, you’ll get your bearings on a leader-led orientation walk.
 Then, you have a free afternoon to explore at your own pace.
 Maybe see the Rabati Fortress and Castle – the massive 9th-century fortification gives the surrounding settlement (‘New Castle’ in Georgian) its name.

 Day 5: Vardzia/ Gyumri